gopaljha16/150Days-of-Dsa-Learning/readme.md

 # Day21: Pointer in Character , Array , Functions
 # Day22: Double Pointer , Multiple Pointers and some problems.
 # Day23: Memory Allocation , Static and Dynamic Memory Allocation.
+# Day24: Memory Allocation in 2D and 3D Array